rit-sse/crazy-train/README.md

 ### Auto Deploy

-To make everyone's life a lot simpler, crazy-train auto deploys when changed thanks to Github Webhooks. [site-auto-deploy][8], our daemon written in sinatra, is running on both the production and staging VMs listening for post requests.
+To make everyone's life a lot simpler, crazy-train auto-deploys when changed thanks to Github Webhooks. [site-auto-deploy][8], our daemon written in sinatra, is running on both the production and staging VMs listening for post requests.
 The following webhooks are set up:

 ##### Production
 * crazy-train: Push to master